 Premium Operating Room Grade Adson Tissue Forceps 1x2 Teeth 4.75"

 Dr. Chamberlin recommends the following essential items to build an effective suture kit (click on the links below to see the current prices):

 12 PCS Premium Grade Suture Laceration Kit (Note: The link to the left was intended to be the suture kit pictured above.
 However, Amazon has been out of this item indefinitely.
-This link takes you to an Amazon search result for HTI brand which appears to sell hospital operating room grade medical tools (based on the pictures, descriptions and feedback) where you should be able to piece this kit together along with the 3 items below).
+This link takes you to an Amazon search result for HTI brand (be sure to scroll down) which appears to sell hospital operating room grade medical tools (based on the pictures, descriptions and feedback) where you should be able to piece this kit together along with the 3 items below).

 Forceps With Teeth (They allow you to grab the cut skin edges lightly while you're suturing, thereby limiting further tissue damage).